What is Prehospital Care?

-Physician may be present on scene for oversight or may run the event through telecommunication with later model being more commonly employed via radio or cell phone system.
+A physician may be present on the scene for oversight or may run the event through telecommunication with the latter model being more commonly employed via radio or cell phone system.

 The German system integrates rescue teams, ambulance services, and hospital care, especially at level-I trauma centers.

 Scandinavian countries have partial coverage of physician-staffed ambulances and helicopters.
 UK has sporadic coverage by prehospital physicians.